 We’ve recently inherited some pulleys from a Delta Science Modules kit.

 The clothesline.
 Requires two pulleys.
 Attach pulleys to anchor points.
-Take a rope, and tie one end to a basket, then loop it around both pulleys, and tie the other end to the basket so you have a continuous loop with a basket mounted on it.
+Take a rope, and tie one end to one handle on a basket, then loop it around both pulleys, and tie the other end to the other handle of the basket so you have a continuous loop with a basket mounted on it.
 (Or, if you prefer, you could just have one loop of clothesline and put a clothespin on it… you could then clip on messages to send back and forth.)
-Then you pull on either the top of the bottom cord to bring the basket from one end to the other.
+Then you pull on either the top or the bottom cord to bring the basket from one end to the other.
 This is easy for even two year olds to do, but still plenty of fun for our elementary aged kids.

 A fixed pulley.
 Requires one pulley, and a high place to anchor it.
 You anchor the pulley, tie a rope onto a bucket, run the rope up over the pulley and back down to the ground.
 A child standing on the ground pulls on the loose end of the rope (shown with the red arrow above, and it lifts the basket high.